 If I am remodeling a house, I need to know how much to budget.
 I also need to know when the drywall contractor will be complete so I can schedule the painter.
-Similarly with product development, I need to budget and I need to know when features will be complete so that stakeholders can prepare.
+Similarly, with software development, I need to budget and I need to know when features will be complete so that stakeholders can prepare.

 So, it’s natural to want to know up front what is coming, how much will it cost, and when will it get here.
 Where we often run into problems is with the degree of detail.

 As anyone who’s been down the path can attest, it’s difficult to know everything up front when you’re remodeling a house.
-It is exponentially more difficult when you’re doing product development.
-Product development is, by its very nature, unique every time.
+It is exponentially more difficult when you’re doing software development.
+Software development is, by its very nature, unique every time.
 If it weren’t unique we wouldn’t need to build it, we could just buy it.

 Jeff explains it best:

 Is a fixed-price, fixed-delivery approach incompatible with such an empirical approach?
 Perhaps, but only if you are fixing price at the wrong level of detail.
-Remember though, if you get it wrong you are not taking away your ability to be Agile, you are doing something far more dangerous -- you are reducing your options.
+Remember though, if you get it wrong you are not taking away your agile ability, you are doing something far more dangerous—you are reducing your options.

-To learn more about planning, check out The Five Levels of Agile Planning presentation.
+To learn more about planning, check out Chalk Talks: Agile Planning for Scrum Teams.